 Councillors on Lewisham’s strategic development committee – its equivalent of Greenwich’s planning board – were told that a viability assessment found that the developer could only afford 10 per cent “affordable” housing, but that it was prepared to take less profit after City Hall had indicated that it would be more likely to ratify the scheme if it increased that proportion to 15 per cent.

-“Our aspiration in this borough is 50 per cent ‘affordable’ housing, and we try to get as close to that as we can; with the mayor of London it’s 35 per cent,” Blackheath councillor and finance cabinet member Kevin Bonavia said.
+“Our aspiration in this borough is 50 per cent ‘affordable’ housing, and we try to get as close to that as we can; with the mayor of London it’s 35 per cent,” Blackheath councillor and democracy cabinet member Kevin Bonavia said.
 “What interests me is that this is effectively a sweetener.”

 Planning officer Gareth Clegg said: “If Trinity Laban wasn’t there, it would be able to support 35 percent ‘affordable’.
 The applicant recognises there is a political desire for an improved ‘affordable’ housing offer, it simply means the developer would be prepared to accept a reduced return and it recognises that there would be significant costs and time implications if it went to appeal.”